DataDog/slack-channel-manager/README.md

-# community-channel-bot
+# private-channel-bot
-Slack Bot for Private Channel Management in the community workspace.
+Slack Bot for private channel management in a public slack workspace.